 What is burnout and can I do anything about it?

-Going to work can be good for our mental health.
+Working can be good for our mental health.
 It gives us contact with other people and a routine to follow, as well as a chance to develop useful skills.
-But sometimes, if our working environment isn’t right, it can affect our physical and mental health.
+But sometimes, if our working environment isn’t right, it can affect our physical and emotional health.
 This can lead to burnout.
-But what exactly is burnout, and can you do anything about it?
+Here I explore what burnout is, and steps you can take to help.

 What is burnout?